Brianna Keilar

-Brianna Marie Keilar (born September 21, 1980) is an Australian-born American journalist who formerly was the co-anchor of New Day with John Berman on CNN.
+Brianna Marie Keilar (born September 21, 1980) is an American journalist who currently serves as a co-anchor of the afternoon edition of CNN News Central.
 She previously worked as a White House correspondent, senior political correspondent, Congressional correspondent and general assignment correspondent for CNN in Washington.
 Prior to that, Keilar worked at CNN Newsource as a national correspondent, also in Washington.
 Before joining New Day, she was the host of CNN Right Now with Brianna Keilar.

 Early life and education

 Keilar was born in Canberra, Australian Capital Territory, Australia.
 Her father Glenn is Australian, and her mother Miriam was American.
 The Keilars were stationed in Australia at the time of Brianna's birth.
 In 1982, Keilar and her family moved to the United States and settled in Orange County, California.
 Keilar graduated from Mission Viejo High School in 1998, where she was voted homecoming queen in her senior year.
 Keilar then attended the University of California, Berkeley, from which she graduated in 2001 with dual bachelor's degrees in mass communications and psychology.